1. Corporate Information

 Depreciation & amortization

-Depreciation is recognised so as to write off the cost of assets (other than freehold land and properties under construction) less their residual values over their useful lives, using the straight- line method.
+Depreciation is recognised so as to write off the cost of assets (other than freehold land and properties under construction) less their residual values over their useful lives, using the straight¬ line method.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.

 An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the Standalone Statement of Profit and Loss
+Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the Standalone Statement of Profit and Loss.

 Capital work-in-progress

-(b) Intangible assets
+3.5 Intangible assets

 Computer Software are amortised on straight line basis over the estimated useful life ranging between 4-6 years.

 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognised in the Statement of Profit and Loss when the asset is derecognised.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset

-(c) Leases
+3.6 Leases

 Certain lease arrangements include options to extend or terminate the lease before the end of the lease term.
 The right-of-use assets and lease liabilities include these options when it is reasonably certain that such options would be exercised.

-The right-of-use assets are subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any and adjusted for any remeasurement of the lease liability.
+The right-of-use assets are subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any, and adjusted for any remeasurement of the lease liability.
 The right-of-use assets are depreciated using the straight-line method from the commencement date over the shorter of lease term or useful life of right-of-use asset.

 Right-of-use assets are tested for impairment whenever there is any indication that their carrying amounts may not be recoverable.
-Impairment loss, if any, is recognized in the statement of profit and loss.
+Impairment loss, if any, is recognised in the statement of profit and loss.

-commencement date of the lease.
+Lease liability is measured at the present value of the lease payments that are not paid at the commencement date of the lease.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Company uses incremental borrowing rate.
-The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to reflect any reassessment or lease modifications.
-The Company recognises the amount of the re- measurement of lease liability as an adjustment to the right-of-use asset.
-Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognises any remaining amount of the re-measurement in statement of profit and loss.
+The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made and remeasuring the carrying amount to

-Payment made towards leases for which noncancellable term is 12 months or lesser (short- term leases) and low value leases are recognised in the statement of Profit and Loss as rental expenses over the tenor of such leases.
+Variable/ unexecuted lease payments not included in the measurement of the lease liabilities are expensed to the statement of profit and loss in the period in which the events or conditions which trigger those payments occur.
+Payment made towards leases for which non¬ cancellable term is 12 months or lesser (short¬ term leases) and low value leases are recognised in the statement of Profit and Loss as rental expenses over the tenor of such leases.

-(d) Financial instruments
+3.7 Financial instruments

 Financial Asset